jango89/hibernate-minimal-logger/README.md

 2. Developer need alert from Prometheus if there are queries taking more time than expected.
 3. Developer needs prometheus metrics on how many rows being fetched for select queries.

+## Configurables

+1. Only report to prometheus or log if the query takes more than 1 sec.
+2. Only report to prometheus or log if the number of rows fetched is more than 100.
+3. Only report to prometheus or log if the Transactions are taking more than 2 sec.

 ## Usage

 Dependency available [here](https://mvnrepository.com/artifact/com.github.jango89/hibernate-minimal-logger)